getodk/docs/docs/central-entities.rst

 The very first row labeled :guilabel:`Entity Label *` is not part of the Form data collected.
 Rather, it is the title of the Entity, which is computed from the Entity data when the Entity is first created using rules set by the Form author.
 You can change it to any value here.

-As you type, Central will highlight any fields you have changed in yellow so you can see what you've done.
+As you type, Central will highlight any fields you have changed so you can see the changes you've made.

 To complete the process press the :guilabel:`Update` button to save your changes to the Entity.
 You will see a confirmation that the save succeeded.
 If you don't like your changes, you can click on the :guilabel:`x` or the :guilabel:`Never mind` link to close the dialog.